Root Canal Treatments – What to Expect

 During Treatment

-You might need an injection to relieve pain or discomfort during root canal procedures.
-The root canal procedure is typically performed under a local anaesthetic (numbing).
+You might need an injection to relieve pain or discomfort during root canal procedures, which are typically performed under a local anaesthetic (numbing).

 Simply put, a rubber dam is a piece of rubber that fits over a tooth and keeps it separate from the other teeth in the mouth.